 Find out more by reading our helpful guide to credibility interviews.

 If you’d like to undertake a placement as part of your course, you’ll need to apply to extend your visa after you’ve arrived in the UK.
 For further information on how to do this, please contact the International Student Support team.

 You may be asked to provide a TB certificate from an official UKVI-approved health centre in your country.
 To find out if this applies to you, please see gov.uk.

 For information on the visa application process, please visit gov.uk.

 Once your Student visa has been issued, this is great news.
 You can now plan for your Staffordshire student experience.
 Please let us know so that we can offer our congratulations and prepare for your arrival.

 If your visa is refused.
 Please provide the University with a copy of the refusals notice.

 Any delay in your visa application process, or in the booking of your travel to the UK.
 The University has a responsibility to inform UKVI.

-If you’re successful in obtaining a Tier 4 visa but do not enrol at the University on time.
+If you’re successful in obtaining a Student visa but do not enrol at the University on time.
 The University has a responsibility to report late students to the UKVI if you do not inform us.
 This will result in your visa being curtailed and unfortunately this process cannot be reversed.

 If you need further advice or information about studying with us, please contact the International Student Support team.